Router Jig Basic Instructions.

 Clamps

-The TIDY TRADIE Router Jig 2.0 has T-slots in the side rail to hold Festool clamps, which is a great feature.
-Irwin quick grip clamps or similar are also needed, depending on the set up.
-E.g wide door jambs require longer clamps.
+The TIDY TRADIE Router Jig 2.0 has T-slots in the side rail to hold track clamps, which is a great feature.
+Irwin quick grip clamps or similar are also needed and they freely clamp onto the side rail, depending on the set up.
+E.g. wide door jambs require longer clamps.

 How To Use The Jig